THE GULF OF HISARONU

 Serce Limani is close to the Lost City of Phoinix.
 The Lost City of Phoenix contains the ruins of Acropolis, Agoras, a temple, structures, city walls, graves and numerous wells in use to this day.

 Bozburun is a secluded cape on the far end on the Southwest of Marmaris.
 It is one of the most secluded places in the region.
-It is famous for its laidback way of life, with a captivating bay, fresh seafood restaurants, deep blue coastlines and the ancient city of Larymna.
+It is famous for its laidback way of life, with a captivating bay, fresh seafood restaurants, deep blue coastlines and, the Bozburun peninsula and the ancient city of Larymna.

 You can take a hike to see the remnants of Larymna and view the city walls and beautiful landscapes of Sombeki Inlet and Simi island at sunset.